Redd (RDD) Market Capitalization Reaches $30.62 Million

-Redd (CURRENCY:RDD) traded flat against the US dollar during the 24 hour period ending at 22:00 PM ET on January 24th.
-Redd has a total market capitalization of $30.62 million and approximately $498,877.00 worth of Redd was traded on exchanges in the last day.
-Over the last seven days, Redd has traded flat against the US dollar.
-One Redd coin can now be bought for approximately $0.0011 or 0.00000008 BTC on popular exchanges.
+Redd (CURRENCY:RDD) traded flat against the U.S. dollar during the 24 hour period ending at 7:00 AM ET on January 31st.
+Redd has a market capitalization of $30.62 million and $498,877.00 worth of Redd was traded on exchanges in the last day.
+One Redd coin can now be bought for about $0.0011 or 0.00000008 BTC on exchanges.
+Over the last week, Redd has traded flat against the U.S. dollar.

 Redd Profile